-Breast cancer, HPV and menopause — what do all these health conditions have in common?
-If you guessed that they’re all women’s health issues, then you’d be wrong.
+Breast cancer, genital warts and menopause — what do all these health conditions have in common?
+If you guessed that they’re all women’s health issues, you’d be incorrect.

-HPV is the most common sexually transmitted the disease in the U.S. About 79 million Americans have this disease, according to the Centers for Disease Control & Prevention.
+HPV is the most common sexually transmitted disease in the United States.
+About 79 million Americans have this disease, according to the Centers for Disease Control and Prevention (CDC).
 Though HPV can lead to cervical cancer, women aren’t the only ones at risk for this disease.
 Anyone who is sexually active, including men, can get HPV since the virus is transmitted through skin-to-skin contact.
 HPV also increases a man’s risk for genital cancers, so guys be aware — just because you don’t get a Pap test every two to three years doesn’t mean you aren’t at risk.

 Yes, men can experience ”the change.”
 While it’s not exactly menopause in the female sense with hot flashes, insomnia and the end of menstrual cycles, men go through hormonal changes as they get older, too.
 Testosterone levels decrease, which increase a man’s risk for osteoporosis and other health issues.
 The good news is that there’s no set age when men encounter “male menopause.”
 Practicing a healthy lifestyle can delay some of these hormonal changes.

 One in five men will get osteoporosis in his lifetime.
 While women get this disease more than men due to changes in estrogen levels, age can play a critical role in when a man gets osteoporosis.
 Men over 50 have an increased risk for osteoporosis.
-When men reach their mid-60s and 70s, they also lose bone mass at the same rate as women, which increases their risk of bones and fractures.
-Men also tend to be older when they get osteoporosis, so the consequences of a break could be more severe and lead to the loss of mobility.
+When men reach their mid-60s and 70s, they also lose bone mass at the same rate as women, which increases their risk of bone fractures.
+Men also tend to be older when they get osteoporosis, so the consequences of a bone fracture could be more severe and lead to the loss of mobility.

 Contrary to conventional thinking, eating disorders aren’t solely a female disease.
 According to the National Eating Disorders Association, 3 million men suffer from binge-eating disorders and they make up 10 percent of eating disorder patients.
-Men with anorexia often have lower levels of testosterone and vitamin D, as well.
-Unfortunately, men often face more stigma if they have an eating disorder because these diseases typically occur in women — about 90 percent of people with eating disorders are women.
-However, it’s important to understand that men experience body image issues, too, and in some cases they may go to extreme and unhealthy lengths to attain a certain ideal.
+Men with anorexia often have lower levels of testosterone and vitamin D as well.
+Unfortunately, men often face more stigma if they have an eating disorder because these diseases typically occur in women — about 90 percent of those with eating disorders are women.
+However, it’s important to understand that men experience body image issues as well, and in some cases they may go to extreme and unhealthy lengths to attain a certain ideal.